CompanyOnTheWorld/craft-ops/README.md

 > Keep in mind that YAML is whitespace sensitive and your tabs must all be the same.

+#### Global config

+If you would like to use the same credentials for all projects you can keep all of the above information in `~/ops.conf` on your host machine.
+This will allow you to kick off a new Craft Ops project without having to complete these steps each time.

 ####

 [aws_iam_link]: https://console.aws.amazon.com/iam/